kuronekozero/AnkiVocabHelper/README.md

 To get started with this project, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine or download ZIP.
 ```
 git clone https://github.com/kuronekozero/AnkiVocabHelper.git
 ```